comharris/readme/drafts/workstyle.md

-# WIP - Mattermost Workstyle
+# WIP - Mattermost the Company

 Mattermost is an open source, remote-first, communities-centered company based in Palo Alto, California and headquartered on the internet.